-For companies and institutions working internationally, document management in several languages is key.
+For companies and institutions working internationally, handling documents in different languages is key.
 This will require ongoing translations, which must be as accurate as possible to the original text and therefore require professional interpreting.

 In addition, documents involved in administrative procedures with official bodies should be mentioned, which should be handled with great care, including sworn translations.
 But what are they?
 Who can make them?
 How can digital signatures be useful?